Siegfried S. Hecker: Memberships in organizations

 In addition to his National Academy of Engineering (NAE) membership, Dr. Hecker is a foreign member of the Russian Academy of Sciences and India Institute of Metals; fellow of the Minerals, Metallurgy and Materials Society (TMS), American Society for Metals, American Physical Society (APS), American Association for the Advancement of Science (AAAS), and American Academy of Arts and Sciences; and honorary member of the American Ceramics Society.

 Awards

 His achievements have been recognized with the American Nuclear Society's Seaborg Medal and many other awards including the 2018 National Engineering Award from the American Association of Engineering Societies, the 2017 American Nuclear Society Eisenhower Medal, the Navy League of the U.S.'s TR & FD Roosevelt Gold Medal for Science Award in 1996, the AAAS Award for Science Diplomacy, the Leo Szilard Lectureship (APS), the Department of Energy's E.O.
 Lawrence Award, the LANL Medal, and the Case Western Reserve University Alumni Association Gold Medal and Undergraduate Distinguished Alumni Award.

 The Secretary of Energy named Hecker, co-recipient of the 2009 Enrico Fermi Award.
 This Presidential Award is one of the oldest and most prestigious given by the U.S. Government and carries an honorarium of $375,000.
 He shares the honor with John Bannister Goodenough, a professor at the University of Texas at Austin.

+In 2022, Hecker was an honoree by the Carnegie Corporation of New York's Great Immigrant Award.